TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 18/Job 18.20.md

 ---

-They that come after shall be astonished at his day, As they that went before were affrighted.
+Those who come after shall be astonished at his day, as those who went before were frightened.